Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Experiments

 \section{Experiments}

-We perform experiments on the following tourism NLP tasks, including NER, Open IE, dialogue, QA and fine-grained entity typing to evaluate our proposed models.
+We perform experiments on the following tourism NLP tasks, including NER, Open IE, dialogue, QA, and fine-grained entity typing to evaluate our proposed models.
 Then we conduct ablation studies and analyze the influence of KG quality on the model.
+We then perform a significance test on the model results to mitigate the effects of random factors.
+Finally, we expand this method to the general domain and conduct experiments on the XNLI dataset.